jship/jship.github.io/posts/2017-06-11-zurihac-recap.md

 ### Keynote: Simon Thompson - Saturday, June 10 @ 17:00

-[Simon Thompson](https://twitter.com/smdiehl)'s keynote was on "the eseence of laziness".
-He discussed the evolution of Haskell's approach to IO, lessons learned from [Miranda](http://miranda.org.uk/), how it began with `interact`, etc.  Simon introduced an interesting DSL that he expanded on throughout the talk.
-I cannot find the code or the slides for this one, so please ping me if you know where they are.
+[Simon Thompson](https://twitter.com/smdiehl)'s keynote was on "the essence of laziness".
+He discussed the evolution of Haskell's approach to IO, lessons learned from [Miranda](http://miranda.org.uk/), how it began with `interact`, etc.  Simon introduced an interesting `Interact` DSL that he expanded on throughout the talk.
+Code and slides available [here](https://github.com/simonjohnthompson/Interaction).
+Thanks for the link, [Adrian](https://twitter.com/Kensan42)!

 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">Getting to listen to one of my heroes, <a href="https://twitter.com/thompson_si">@thompson_si</a>, talk about laziness and Haskell prehistory. <a href="https://twitter.com/hashtag/zurihac2017?src=hash">#zurihac2017</a> is wonderful. <a href="https://t.co/DczGKfi7q7">pic.twitter.com/DczGKfi7q7</a></p>&mdash; Monoid Mary (@argumatronic) <a href="https://twitter.com/argumatronic/status/873559880472428544">June 10, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>